MR

 When you want to purchase your first home, you will submit a request to your account issuer to confirm if you meet the criteria to make a qualifying withdrawal.
 If you qualify for a withdrawal, your money will be sent to your bank account, and you can put the full money towards your down payment.

-And once you make a withdrawal to purchase your home, you must close your FHSA account within one year of your first withdrawal.
+Once you withdraw to purchase your home, you must close your FHSA account within one year of your first withdrawal.

 • You must be a Canadian resident (Immigrants who want to open an FHSA account must be residents of Canada).